gabel/docker-mailslurper/README.md

 Run the image using: `docker run -v $PWD/custom-config.json:/opt/mailslurper/config.json -p 2500:2500 -p 8080:8080 -p 8085:8085 marcopas/docker-mailslurper`

 ### Using Docker Compose

-There is an assumption you have installed docker-compose!
+If you have docker-compose installed use it to run it and configure MailSlurper version.
+See `docker-compose.yml` for details

 `docker-compose up`

+### Credits

+Thanks @rattermeyer, @mpas for the base to this version.